Don’t kid yourself… People form opinions based on initial perceptions all day, every day. It’s just what human beings are wired to do.

-Don’t kid yourself… We do it off-line when we meet someone new or see a person walking down the street.
-We form perceptions as a natural reaction to what we see, feel and hear.
+We do it offline when we meet someone new or see a person walking down the street.
+We form a perception, even if subconsciously, as a natural reaction to what we see, feel and hear.

-All of the above are things that run through our minds when we form an initial opinion/impression about another person.
+All of the above things run through our minds when we form an initial opinion/impression about another person.

-When it comes to email, most of the above is not available to us to use to decide what kind of person is on the other side of the screen.
-So instead we look at:
+Most of the above are not available to decide what kind of person is on the other side of the screen regarding email.
+So instead, we look at:

 People make judgments almost every minute of every day.
 You can say that you don’t — but you do.
-How you email someone speaks volumes to what you feel is important and your level of perceived education.
+How you email someone speaks volumes about what you feel is essential, how seriously you want to be taken, and your level of perceived education.

 I was on Facebook the other day and hoped that our global enemies do not judge our culture by what I saw there.
 I’m not a fan of social media and use it primarily for my businesses.

 This time, I went off the beaten path to some trending topics to check them out.
 Yikes!
 Posts filled with profanity, sexual innuendo, and ignorance.
 What I saw confirmed to me why I’m not “into” social media.